-OIS rate_t = Interest rate derived from the OIS curve with a remaining term of t days Original Repo Rate = the contractual Repo Rate n = Number of days between t and the last business day.
+OIS rate_t = Interest rate derived from the OIS curve with a remaining term of t days n = Number of days between t and the last business day.
 It's usually equal to 1 except when there is a week-end or a Holiday.